Keto cornbread that is just as good as the real thing, but grain free. Only 1 net carb per serving and perfect for chilli, soups, and stews.

 I’ve tried a couple of other grain free cornbread recipes but none of them really satisfied the craving.
 So, I experimented on my own and finally nailed one down that will be perfect this fall with soups, chilis, and bacon and eggs.

-These keto cornbread muffins are also VERY easy to make and don’t require any weird ingredients!
+Making keto cornbread is very easy and doesn’t require any weird ingredients!
 You can play with this recipe and add in your favorite mix-ins.
 I’ve seen people add jalapeños, cheese, garlic, and ranch mix.
-There’s a reason these muffins went viral on Instagram!
+There’s a reason this cornbread went viral on Instagram!
 Just sayin’…

 - 1.25 cups almond flour